imaxwel/aipromodaily.com/apps/web/content/legal/terms.md

 ## 1. Acceptance of Terms

-By accessing or using **Hope.do**'s services, you agree to be bound by these **Terms of Service** and all applicable laws and regulations.
+By accessing or using **AIPromoDaily.com**'s services, you agree to be bound by these **Terms of Service** and all applicable laws and regulations.

 ## 2. Use of Service